The Church of All Saints

 The pews on either side of the altar, known as the Wingfield Pews, are unique and are of Italian design, but of English workmanship.
 They were installed by Sir Henry Wingfield, 4th Baronet (died before 23 June 1677) about 1650.
 These pews were in constant use by the Lords of the Manor from that time until early in the 20th century.
 The box pews in the nave date from 1816.

 There are three remarkable memorial brasses that lie on the chancel floor, in front of the communion rails.
 The oldest, on the south side is of Sir Thomas Charles, who died in 1418 and was at that time Lord of the Manor of Easton (other authorities suggest that it may be John de Brok, 1426).
 Next to it is the memorial brass of Sir John Wingfield (d.
-January 1584) of the Wingfield Dunham Magna Line who became Lord of the Manor of Easton in 1463.
+January 1584) of the Wingfield Dunham Magna Line who later became Lord of the Manor of Easton.
 He was the son of Thomas Wingfield of Great Dunham, Norfolk and his wife Elizabeth Woodhouse, daughter of Sir Thomas Woodhouse of Kimberley, Norfolk.
 This memorial brass is quoted as “perhaps the best example of the Elizabethan armor in the country”.
 He has a peascod breastplate and elaborate buckles and is wearing the Wingfields’ fretty neckerchief.

 The third memorial brass on the north side of the Chancel is to Dame Radcliff Wingfield (d.
 18 July 1601), daughter of Sir Gilbert Gerrarde, Master of the Rolls and his wife Anne Ratcliffe.
 Often likened to Queen Elizabeth I – in a sumptuous patterned farthingale dress and wearing a pendant jewel, a superb ruff and the then latest French bonnet.
 Her dress is folded back to show a brocaded petticoat.
 She was the wife of Sir Thomas Wingfield (1555-22 January 1609) of the Wingfield Letheringham Line.